MidnightDreamerX17/skill20/Optional/Feats.md

 - **Ethereal Sight** - The character can see through the deep ethereal for up to 100 seconds at a time.
 A minute is required to recover.
 - **Ethereal Tracking** - The character can track targets through the ethereal plane normally.
 - **Ethereal Vapor Weave** - The character can form basic images, objects, and sounds in the ethereal plane for up to an hour.
 It takes another hour to recover from this effort.
+- **Expanded Knowledge** (specific) - You learn one additional psionic power, fitting within the constraints of powers that you could possibly have learned during your most recent Psionic skill improvement.
+This feat can be taken once per psionic power.
+- **Focused Sunder** (requires Psionic Power skill) - You can spend 2 Psionic Power Points in order to gain a bonus of +5 to break weapons.
+- **Force of Will** - You can use Wisdom or Intelligence to save against psionics that require Strength, Constitution, or Dexterity saves.
 - **Forester** - The character gains a bonus of +4 to checks relating to forests, survival in them, and traversing through them.
 - **Fortunate** - The character gains a bonus of +2 to avoid surprise.
+- **Ghost Attack** (requires Psionic Power skill) - You can spend 1 Psionic Power Point to make one of your attacks able to hit incorporeal creatures normally.
-- **Hand of Kindness** - The character's healing magic is improved by 1 hit point per die.
+- **Hand of Kindness** - The character's healing magic restores 1 additional hit point per die.
 - **Healing Moment** - The character rests just as well in rough conditions as they do in a civilized bed.
 - **Holy Weapon Charge** (requires Cleric Power skill) - The character can expend a 1st-circle Cleric spell energy to make the whole party's weapons able to damage incorporeal, undead, and other such creatures.
 This effect lasts for a number of rounds equal to the character's Experience Level.
 This is not considered to be a spell casting.
 - **Illusion Pierce** - The character gains a bonus of +4 to save against illusions and enchantments.